Kait211/Practice/page122_how_to_use_GitHub_using_terminal.md

 # Opening Jaiabot Repository And Branch From Terminal
 Note: Must clone jaiabot repository before opening it in your browser from terminal.
-1. To open the main reposotory page
+1. To open the main repository page
 ```
 xdg-open https://github.com/jaiarobotics/jaiabot
 ```